 Both information and the physical medium carrying this information can be modelled using quantum mechanics.
 In this model, noise introduced by physical medium is described by a quantum channel.
 A fundamental question in quantum information theory is to understand the maximum rate at which noiseless quantum information can be sent across a noisy quantum channel~(for instance see~\cite{BennettShor98}).
 This question is answered in a way analogous to the one above used by Shannon to understand the capacity of a classical channel.

-Noise introduced by a quantum channel $\BC$ can be corrected by using quantum error correcting codes that encode and decode information across quantum channels~(see Fig.~\ref{fig:achQm}).
-Roughly speaking, quantum code with encoding $\EC^{(k)}$ and decoding $\DC^{(k)}$ over $k$ joint uses of a channel $\BC$, which sends $kR$ qubits with vanishing error as $k \mapsto \infty$, is said to have an achievable rate $R$.
+Noise introduced by a quantum channel $\BC$ can be corrected by using quantum error-correcting codes that encode and decode information across quantum channels.
+Roughly speaking, a quantum code with encoding $\EC^{(k)}$ and decoding $\DC^{(k)}$ over $k$ joint uses of a channel $\BC$~(see Fig.~\ref{fig:achQm}), which sends $kR$ qubits with vanishing error as $k \mapsto \infty$, is said to have an achievable rate $R$.
 The maximum possible achievable rate of this type is defined to be the quantum capacity $\QC(\BC)$.
-The quantum analog of the channel mutual information $C^{(1)}$ is the {\em channel coherent information} of a channel $\BC:\hat \HC_a \mapsto \hat \HC_b$~\cite{BarnumNielsenEA98},
+The quantum analog of the channel mutual information $C^{(1)}$ is the {\em channel coherent information} of a channel $\BC:\hat \HC_a \to \hat \HC_b$~\cite{BarnumNielsenEA98},

-where $I_c(\BC,\rho_a): = S\big( \BC(\rho_a) \big) - S\big( \BC^c(\rho_a) \big)$ is the {\em entropy bias} or the {\em coherent information} of a channel $\BC$ at $\rho$ and $\BC^c:\hat \HC_a \mapsto \hat \HC_c$ is the complementary channel of $\BC$ and $\HC_c$ the complementary output space, sometimes called the environment of $\BC$.
-Recall any channel $\BC$ has a Kraus decomposition~\eqref{Qchan}, written using $d_c$ Kraus operators $K_i: \HC_a \mapsto \HC_b$; the complementry channel $\BC^c$ can be defined using a Kraus decomposition,
+where $I_c(\BC,\rho_a): = S\big( \BC(\rho_a) \big) - S\big( \BC^c(\rho_a) \big)$ is the {\em entropy bias} or the {\em coherent information} of a channel $\BC$ at $\rho$ and $\BC^c:\hat \HC_a \to \hat \HC_c$ is the complementary channel of $\BC$ and $\HC_c$ the complementary output space, sometimes called the environment of $\BC$.
+Recall any channel $\BC$ has a Kraus decomposition~\eqref{Qchan}, written using $d_c$ Kraus operators $K_i: \HC_a \to \HC_b$; the complementry channel $\BC^c$ can be defined using a Kraus decomposition,

-where the Kraus operators $L_j : \HC_a \mapsto \HC_c$ have matrix elements $[L_j]_{ki} = [K_i]_{jk}$.
+where the Kraus operators $L_j : \HC_a \to \HC_c$ have matrix elements $[L_j]_{ki} = [K_i]_{jk}$.